Category Theory for Programming

 \begin{exa} Consider the following graph $G$:

 i.e. the graph with only object vertex and no edges.
-The category generated by $G$ is the category generated is the so-called \textit{terminal category}, that is, the category with a single object and a single morphism (the identity morphism of the unique object). \end{exa}
+The category generated by $G$ is the category generated is the so-called \textit{terminal category}, that is, the category with a single object and a single morphism (the identity morphism of the unique object).
+The terminal category is denoted by $\bullet$. \end{exa}

 \begin{exa} Consider the following graph $G$:

 The category generated by $G$ is the category generated is the so-called \textit{interval category}, that is, the category with two objects and, besides the identity morphisms, a unique morphism (living in $\Hom{x}{y}$). \end{exa}